stulli103/gagnathon2020/README.md

     ```
     The equivalent sql query would be
     ```
-        select * from something where Ar = 2014 and Orkustofnun = 'Fallorka'
+        select * from ---someTableName--- where Ar = 2014 and Orkustofnun = 'Fallorka'
     ```